Creating content

 Organizing content typesLink copied!

 For a project with lots of content types, finding the one you want can be a challenge, but there are several features to help you keep your content types organized.
-You can sort the content type list, manage a list of favourites and search for a content type by name.
+You can sort the content type list, manage a list of favorites and search for a content type by name.

 The sort options are available from the menu in the top right of the content type browser.
-You can choose to sort the list by the date that the content type was added to the repository, in ascending or descending order by name, by most commonly used content type, or with your favourites shown first.
+You can choose to sort the list by the date that the content type was added to the repository, in ascending or descending order by name, by most commonly used content type, or with your favorites shown first.

 When you choose a sort order it will apply to all the repositories on your hub.
-In the case of favourites, only those content types that have been added to the current repository will be shown in the list.
+In the case of favorites, only those content types that have been added to the current repository will be shown in the list.
 The sort order is saved in your browser's local storage and will persist between logins.

 Click in the search box and start typing to search for a content type by name.
 Only those content types containing the text you entered will be displayed in the list.